-I've been a fan of this food long time ago when a friend of mine treat me for merienda in a mall near our area.
+I've been a fan of this food for years.
+Long time ago when a friend of mine treated me for merienda in a mall near our area.
 I was hooked and it became one of my favorite snacks then.

 MOSHI MANJUThis is a brand of stall you can see from the malls in the Philippines like SM Malls, Ayala Malls, Robinsons and more.

 A manju is one of the wildly popular Japanese confectionaries in Japan.
 It’s one of the most common sweet, available both on street vendors and diners.

 According to my research, manju originated from China and is called Mantou- Chinese have derived the recipe for their mantou from a type of pounded rice cake.

 It was when a Japanese envoy brought back mantou from China in 1341 and started selling it as Nara-Manju, and became rumored earliest record which started the distribution of Manju in Japan, and also the reason of its name today.

 Moshi Manju comes in two (2) flavors, the pastillas de leche & choco fudge.
 It’s said that the snack pack cost 18 while the paper pack cost 35, and if divided, makes each pieces of Moshi Manju less than 5, making it an affordable quick snack or dessert.